MSW Certificates

 Add a Social Work Certificate to Your MSW

-Through tailored field placement opportunities, each social work certificate program offers students real-world experience providing services to various populations, from aging citizens to those struggling with addiction.
+Through tailored practicum learning opportunities, each social work certificate program offers students real-world experience providing services to various populations, from aging citizens to those struggling with addiction.

 MSW students pursuing a social work certificate with their degree build experience in their specialty, bolstering their resume with a demonstrated ability to accommodate specific communities and individuals in their practice while working with other experienced professionals.